-Tillerson Doesn't Deny Calling Trump A 'Moron,' Says He Never Considered Resigning
+Tillerson Says He Never Considered Resigning, Doesn't Deny Calling Trump A 'Moron'

 Tillerson seemed to make the statement for an audience of one, to reaffirm his commitment to Trump and his agenda.

-"I have never considered leaving this post," Tillerson said.
-"There's never been a consideration in my mind to leave."
+"I have never considered leaving this post," Tillerson said, later adding, "There's never been a consideration in my mind to leave."
 He also said his "commitment is as strong as it was the day I accepted his [Trump's] offer as secretary of state."

 And he heaped praise on the president, who he was certain to call "smart."

 "He loves his country," Tillerson said.
-"He puts Americans and Americans first.
+"He puts Americans and America first.
 He's smart.
-And he demands result where he goes, and he holds those around him accountable."
+He demands result wherever he goes, and he holds those around him accountable for whether they've done the job he's asked them to do."

 He denied details in the NBC account that Vice President Pence had to intervene to convince him not to resign.